weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings-multimodal.md

 #### Configure the integration

-To use this integration, you must configure the container image of the CLIP model, and the inference endpoint of the containerized model.
+To use this integration, configure the container image of the CLIP model and the inference endpoint of the containerized model.

 The following example shows how to configure the CLIP integration in Weaviate: